Power Line Electric Shock Lawyers

 The first thing that comes to mind after a ladder fall is workers compensation.
 Every state has workers compensation rules that entitle injured employees to remediation.
 Whether you are entitled to workers compensation depends on a few specifics of your case.
 Workers compensation is usually reserved for direct relationships.
 That means you can typically sue a subcontractor that hired you, but not necessarily the maker of a ladder you fell from.
 If you believe the manufacturer of the ladder is at fault, however, there are still options.
 Our team of power line electric shock lawyers can talk to you further about the workers compensation laws for Pennsylvania.

 Options Outside Workers Compensation

 In cases where you believe the manufacturer or some other indirect party is responsible for your injury, you may be able to seek recourse through a personal injury suit.
 Individual states often have laws that detail circumstances in which another party is liable, such as improper ladder support or use of the wrong safety devices.
-Your best option is to consult with an experienced legal professional early on to determine who may be liable.
+Your option is to consult with an experienced legal professional early on to determine who may be liable.

 Falling from a ladder at a construction site and being shocked from a power line is a serious situation with consequences that can impact your life for years to come.
 Contact power line electric shock lawyers from Wieand Law Firm, LLC today to understand what options you have.